mwillson15/Implementing_ETL_Processes_to_Visualize_Geospatial_Data/README.md

 ## Motivations
 This was one of the final projects in a Python specialization I completed which aimed to apply many of the topics taught throughout the specialization including Python/SQL programming and interacting with APIs.

-## Reading Through Project
+## Reading Through Files
-Below are the descriptions of the project contents in the order you should go about reading.
+Below are descriptions of the project files in the order you should go about reading them.

 ### "Visualizing_Geospatial_Data_env_requirements.txt"
 This is a text file which contains the requirements for the virtual environment used in this project.
-Note, the "sqlite3" module used in these scripts requires SQLite 3.15.2 or newer.
+Note, the "sqlite3" module used in this project requires SQLite 3.15.2 or newer.

 ### "Project_Outline"
 This is a JPEG file which contains an outline of the steps of the project.
-Look at this image first to gain a better understanding of how the project was conducted.
+Look at this image first for a visual layout of how the project was conducted.

 ### "where.data"
 This is a "Brackets" document or more generally a text file containing location names at each line (e.g., University of Central Florida).